ritchielrez/arkanoid-in-typescript/README.md

-# breakout-game-typescript
+# arkanoid
-### A 2D breakout game made using HTML5 canvas and Typescript
+### A 2D arkanoid game made using HTML5 canvas and Typescript
-#### The code is a lot messy and I have decided to not work on it anymore.
-Anyone is welcomed to suggest any improvements.

 This is an expermental project for me trying to learn how HTML5 canvas and Typescript works.
 I know Typescript is not used for game development, but I just wanted to learn by doing something that I enjoy more than building websites.
-Go to https://ritchielrez.github.io/breakout-game-typescript/ to try this game out.
+Go to https://ritchielrez.github.io/arkanoid/ to try this game out.

 Here are the instructions for you if you want to build it from source: